naresh228159/ConnectivityFinder/README.md

 # ConnectivityFinder

 # Spring-boot-Cities-Connection
-Spring boot app which determines if two cities are connected.
-Two cities are considered connected if there’s a series of roads that can be traveled from one city to another.
-List of roads is available in a file.
+Given a file with delimited component pairs, this API informs whether two components are connected(directly or transitively).
+Components can be Cities , States or anything that can be represented as a Graph data structure.

-File contains a list of city pairs (one pair per line, comma separated), which indicates that there’s a road between those cities.
+For this use case , File contains a list of city pairs (one pair per line, comma separated), which indicates that there’s a road between those cities.
 There could be a direct connection or series of roads connection (intermediate city hops), both qualifies as connected.

 ### Documentation Contents: